clungu/clungu.github.io/_pages/contact.md

 author_profile: true
 ---

-I'm:
+I'm a:
-* a machine learning engineer
+* Machine Learning Consultant / Trainer
-* a PhD.c at the Technical University of Cluj Napoca
+* PhD.c at the Technical University of Cluj Napoca
-* an advocate for eliminating biases from ML models
+* Founder of www.curs-ml.com
-* entreprenour
+* Conference Speaker

-## Consulting
+## Consulting for

-I advise young startpus on AI / ML
+Young startpus on AI / ML (usually for free)
-Sometime offer consulting to corporations that seek my help
+Corporations with specific needs

-I also teach and held several training sessions on applyed ML.
+If you are a company that needs help on ML solutions, I'm available for discussion at:

 lungu(dot)cristian(dot)gmail(dot)com